 If something went wrong, feel free to contact us on the Discord for help.

 Depending on the kind of mod you want to make, this might be all the info you need in order to start creating!
-Once you have a mod you’re ready to upload, follow the Uploading to SMR directions to upload it for other people to use.
+Once you have a mod you’re ready to upload, follow the Releasing Your Mod directions to export and upload it for other people to use.

 If you’d like to try making a decorative building, or a very basic machine with a GUI, continue on in this tutorial series.